 Thank you again for your interest in the National Energy Board

 The Government of Alberta has been a strong supporter of the Trans Mountain Expansion Project, and has worked to ensure Alberta’s natural resources meet tidewater.
 Based on both the Government of Alberta’s response to this resolution and recent comments from the Premier of Alberta and other provincial ministers, RMA is satisfied that the Government of Alberta is sufficiently supportive of this project.

-Given that the Government of Alberta’s support of the Trans Mountain Expansion Project meets the intent of the first operative clause of the resolution, and the Government of Canada has approved the project, pending a legal challenge from indigenous group, this resolution is assigned a status of Accepted in Part, and RMA will continue to advocate on this issue at the federal level.
+Given that the Government of Alberta’s support of the Trans Mountain Expansion Project meets the intent of the first operative clause of the resolution, and the Government of Canada has approved the project, pending a legal challenge from indigenous group, this resolution is assigned a status of Accepted in Principle, and RMA will continue to advocate on this issue at the federal level.